New this year for concussion ed for Athlete’s and parent’s!

 3:30 – 5:30

-First scrimmage is Saturday, Nov 17 at 5:30 PM @ McLean HS (there will not be a bus)
+First scrimmage is Saturday, Nov 23 at 9:30 AM @ Madison HS (there will not be a bus)

 As a general rule, we will have game or practice activities every day, Monday through Saturday until our season ends, including the Thanksgiving and Winter Breaks.
+The Varsity team will be traveling 12/26-12/31 for a tournament.
 Attendance at ALL team practices, meetings and games is MANDATORY.
 If you must miss due to extenuating circumstances you need to contact Coach PRIOR to the start of practice.
 For the most part, outside of illness or family emergency, all absences will be considered unexcused.
 Unexcused absences will result in sitting out game time.
 Excused missed practices will result in loss of opportunity to start in next game

 Prerequisites to trying out